 St. Virginia Centurione Bracelli

-She lived 350 years ago in Genoa, Italy and after her arranged marriage ended with the death of her husband, a wealthy noble, Virginia began a life of service.
-She founded Cento Signore della Misericordia Protettrici dei Poveri di Gesù Cristo in the 1620s to help the needy in her home area.
-She would spend the remainder of her life in service.
-In 1985 her body was exhumed and beautified and in 2003 was officially canonized.
+She lived 350 years ago in Genoa, Italy, and after her arranged marriage ended in the death of her husband, a wealthy noble, Virginia began a life of service.
+She founded Cento Signore della Misericordia Protettrici dei Poveri di Gesù Cristo in the 1620s to help the needy in her area.
+She spent the remainder of her life in service.
+In 1985 her body was exhumed and beatified, and in 2003 she was officially canonized.

-Now here's where the story takes an interesting turn.
+Here's where the story takes an interesting turn.
 McCurdy's body was taken to Pawhuska, Oklahoma.
-When the corpse wasn't claimed the undertaker who embalmed the body put it on display for 5¢ a person.
-For five years, the body was on public display.
-A bizarre ritual soon formed where vistiors would stuff their ticket stubs and coins into the mummy's mouth.
+When the corpse wasn't claimed, the undertaker who embalmed the body put it on display for 5¢ a look.
+For five years the body was on public display, during which time a bizarre ritual formed where visitors would stuff their ticket stubs and coins into the mummy's mouth.

 In 1916, a man claiming to be McCurdy's brother asked for the body, wishing to give it a proper burial.
-Instead the body began sixty years of public display in wax museums, carnivals and fun fairs all across the country.
+Instead of burial, the body was sent on tour for 60 years of public display in wax museums, carnivals, and fun fairs all across the country.
 Eventually, the knowledge of the body being a real corpse was forgotten.
 Owner after owner purchased it, thinking it was nothing more than a bad wax figure.

-In 1976 at Queens Park, during the filming of an episode of The Six Million Dollar Man, the film crew was rearranging the displays and discovered McCurdy.
-Originally thinking it was wax mannequin, one of McCurdy's arms was accidentally broken off.
-When they discovered bone inside the arm, the authorities were alerted.
+In 1976 at Queens Park during the filming of an episode of The Six Million Dollar Man, the film crew was rearranging the displays and mannequins and discovered McCurdy.
+One of McCurdy's arms was accidentally broken off, and when they discovered bone inside the arm, authorities were alerted.

-During the autopsy, the examinator opened the corpse' mouth and discovered a 1924 penny and a ticket stub.
-Backtracking later revealed the mummy to be none other than that of McCurdy.
-The body still had it's original autopsy and embalming incisions and it's gunshot wound to the chest.
+During the autopsy, the examiner opened the corpse's mouth and discovered a 1924 penny and a ticket stub.
+Backtracking later revealed the mummy to be McCurdy.
+The body still had its original autopsy and embalming incisions and a gunshot wound to the chest.
 The bullet was discovered lodged in the pelvis.

 In 1977, the state finally buried McCurdy under two yards of concrete.